 If you’re going to be marketing your blog on social media, I promise a social media scheduler is worth the investment.
 The number of hours you could spend on social media without one is literally endless.
 It’s such a time suck, and I would rather not have to type a Facebook post 4-5 times per day each time I want to post.
 Luckily, there are free options that aren’t too bad.
 For the basic social media sites (Facebook, Twitter, Google+) your best options are Hootsuite or Buffer (unless you’re okay with investing considerably more.)
 Hootsuite and Buffer both have a free option and a paid option, they’re both simple to use, and they both have a Chrome extension that makes sharing from your blog and other insanely easy.
 If you want to stick with the free option, I recommend Hootsuite.
 Buffer really limits the number of posts you can schedule with their free version.
 If you’re willing to invest the $9/month, I would go with Buffer.
 I love their upgraded plan!

-Luckily, there are an infinite number of free resources online to help you build your blog.
+Luckily, there is an infinite number of free resources online to help you build your blog.
 You could certainly grow a successful blog without paying for any education.
 However, I guarantee that you’ll be able to grow faster with the help of eBooks or eCourses that really target the area you want to improve.
-My absolutely favorite book I read as a blogging resource is How to Blog for Profit Without Selling Your Soul by Ruth Soukup (she’s the blogger over at Living Well, Spending Less.)
+The first book I really picked up on blogging was How to Blog for Profit Without Selling Your Soul by Ruth Soukup (she’s the blogger over at Living Well, Spending Less.)
 This book is helpful regardless of what stage you’re in of blogging.
 I’ve actually read it three times and I have gotten something out of it each time.

 My other favorite eBook is the Traffic Transformation Guide, which I honestly think could help any blogger, new or old, grow their blog traffic exponentially!